Cr4O13/gci-docs/docs/responder model spec.md

 ## Usage Requirements

 A responder to be based on this model must provide to the 'new' constructor
-- a 'respond' function selected from the global 'api' functions
 - a 'var_id' field, which is either a
   - a 'variable' string for fs2020, fsx and p3d, or
   - a 'event' string for fs2020, fsx and p3d, or